Monday, January 1, 2024

 Luke 4:14-21.
 Jesus taught in the synagogues around Galilee.
 You can see all the way across, with glimpses of little towns, some of them now excavated – like Magdala, where we can now visit the ruins of that synagogue where Jesus taught, and one Mary Magdalene heard him and traipsed off after him.
 We forget Jesus wasn’t some new thing.
 “Today Scripture is fulfilled.”
 God’s old thing continues, or climaxes, or is enfleshed in Jesus.
 But he’s a Bible guy, as in the ultimate expression of the whole book, and also as someone who knew the book and taught it himself.
 No wonder artists over the centuries have depicted him holding a Bible!

 The lectionary lops off the important second half of the story – that the crowd nearly assassinated him for connecting the ancient text to the present day, and to himself!
-We’re never sure the Good News is all that real, so tangible – and that it really is for the poor.
+But the preacher can (and should?!) still go there.

 Check out my new book, geared as a Lenten study for your Church peeps, but constructive at any season, reflecting on various pregnant lines in familiar hymns, with lots of stuff from my preaching: Unrevealed Until Its Season.